shad0wrunner/spb-imperium/wiki/attributes.md

 16.4.
 - Fighters and ground forces are not assigned to specific ships, except while they are being transported.

+> 1) If a ship with capacity is destroyed during the "Space Cannon Offense" step, capacity limits must be met before space combat starts.
+> 2) Capacity is checked after the winner of a space combat is determined.
+As such, it is possible to win a space combat with only fighters remaining, before removing those fighters due to lack of capacity.

 ***
 ### 18. Combat
 Combat is an attribute of some units that is presented on those units’ faction sheets and technology cards.